Disclosure: As an Amazon Associate I earn from qualifying purchases.

 “Nation (1990) showed that the 4000 – 5,000 most frequent words account for up to 95 percent of a written text and the 1,000 most frequent words account for 85 percent of speech.”

 I highly recommend this book and consider it an essential part of any Arabic learner’s book collection.
-A Frequency Dictionary of Arabic: Core Vocabulary for Learners is available in paperback, hardback, and in Kindle form at: Amazon.com
+A Frequency Dictionary of Arabic: Core Vocabulary for Learners (paid link) is available in paperback, hardback, and in Kindle form on Amazon.